Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 Once you have created a storage account, you can deploy storage containers of various types, which are optimised for various use cases:

+##### Azure Blobs
-- **Azure Blobs** - Binary Large OBjects (BLOBs) are any binary file, which is basically any file, text, image, video, anything.
+Binary Large OBjects (BLOBs) are any binary file, which is basically any file, text, image, video, anything.
 Azure Blobs are unstructured, allowing any type of data to be added.
 Users or client applications can access blobs via HTTP or HTTPS, via URLs, the Azure Storage REST API, Azure PowerShell, Azure CLI, or an Azure Storage client library.

     Blob storage is ideal for: